4 unique ways to infuse storytelling in marketing

 If you’re like me, you usually want more support (read: dollars) behind your projects.
 You can actually use storytelling to more effectively pitch ideas and persuade execs.
 In fact, Nancy Duarte, who (not coincidentally) is the CEO of this very company, told me in an interview that,

 “Execs love stories that demonstrate bottom-line results.
 Is there a story about a customer who expanded their contract?
 If so, why did they?
-Why did your sales guy close a half a million more?
+Why did your sales guy close half a million more?
 Why did the traffic quintuple on your new site?
 There’s a story there about how humans changed their behavior and it impacted the bottom line.
-Tell those stories and lace it with the role marketing played to make it happen.”
+Tell those stories and lace them with the role marketing played to make it happen.”

 The key to convincing execs to up your budget is to prove to them past ROI.
 You should show just how valuable every dollar you have is.
 In fact, studies reveal that marketing leaders who were able to prove ROI were 1.6 times more likely to receive a higher budget.